Employer of Record

 Statutory Leaves

-Annual Leave• Completion of probationary period (6 months)Paid30 calendar days per year
+Annual leaveAfter 6 months of servicePaid (gross wage)30 calendar days per year

 End of Service Benefits

-The End-of-Service Gratuity is a monetary payout granted to an employee as a lump sum upon resignation, termination, or the end of a contract.
-Employees who have served continuously for one year or more are eligible for this gratuity.
+The End-of-Service Gratuity is a monetary payout granted to certain employees as a lump sum upon resignation, termination, or the end of a contract.
+Workers who do not benefit from the Social Protection Law are eligible under Article 61.

-The calculation of the gratuity is based on the last received basic salary and follows the following criteria:
+The calculation of the gratuity is based on the last received basic salary and follows the following criterion:

 Omanisation